-NOTE: This is a "ZERO BUYER'S PREMIUM AUCTION" -- Winning Bidders only add Shipping costs
+NOTE: This is a "10% BUYER'S PREMIUM AUCTION" -- Winning Bidders add Minimal Shipping costs

 Learn More about Ukiyoe Gallery's Quarterly Auctions

 Here, we list a continuing series of longer "Articles" that we've written which explain in more depth and and give greater details than in the shorter "Quick References" listed above.
 Still additional articles can be found at the "Links" sites referenced further below.